 Rijeka is one of the very few cities in Croatia that has not made it to the Unesco World Heritage list.
 How refreshing!

 However, in the 16th century, the city began to flourish.
 Fiume, her Italian name, commerce, arts, and education developed.
 After all, the first high school on the Adria was founded here in 1626 by the Jesuits.

-Today, this reign is considered one of the predecessors of the Italian fascism – and lead to a harsh Italianization.
-For this reason, Croatians and other non-Italians were forced to assimilate or to leave.
+Today, this reign is considered one of the predecessors of Italian fascism – and led to a harsh Italianization.
+For this reason, Croatians and other non-Italians were forced to assimilate or leave.
 Also, the Croatian language was banned.